aslonv/neurobiomorphic-ai/README.md

 ## Contributing

-We welcome contributions from the research and development community:
+I welcome contributions from the research and development community:

 1. **Fork the repository**
 2. **Create a feature branch** (`git checkout -b feature/amazing-feature`)